EwaJ94/pregnancy-diet/README.md

 #### 3. Firebase setup:
 Create a Firebase project in the Firebase Console.

-Enable Firestore database.
+Enable the Firestore database.
-Add your Firebase configuration file (config.js) inside the firebase folder with your Firebase project details.
+Add your Firebase configuration file (config.js) to the Firebase folder with your Firebase project details.

 #### 4. Run the development server:
 `npm start`